-Control channels:
+Control targets:

 - o ROLL, PITCH, YAW controls the position of the camera - CMD allows to execute some actions.
 You can configure 2- or 3-position switch on your RC for specified channel, and assign it to CMD channel.
-Its range is split in the 3 sections: LOW ,MID ,HIGH.
+Its range is splitted into 3 sections: LOW, MID, HIGH.
 When changing the position of your RC-switch, signal jumps from one section to another, and assigned command is executed.
-The full list of available commands is described in the section "MENU BUTTON" of this manual. - FC_ROLL, FC_PITCH used to enter signal from an external flight controller.
-See "External FC gain" section for details. - RC Mix you can mix 2 inputs together before applying to any of ROLL, PITCH or YAW axis.
+The full list of available commands is described in the section "MENU BUTTON" of this manual. - FC_ROLL, FC_PITCH is used to mark any of PWM inputs to be a signal from the external flight controller.
+See "External FC gain" section for details. - Mix channels you can mix 2 inputs together before applying to any of ROLL, PITCH or YAW axis.
 It lets to control the camera from the 2 sources (joystick and RC for example).
 You can adjust the proportion of the mix from 0 to 100%. - ANGLE MODE RC stick will control the camera angle directly.
 The full RC range will cause a camera to go from min to max angles, as specified above.
 If RC stick doesn't move, camera stands still.
-The speed of rotation depends on the "SPEED" setting and the acceleration limiter setting. - SPEED MODE RC stick will control the rotation speed.
-If stick is centered camera stands still, if stick is deflected, camera starts to rotate, but does not exceed min-max range.
-Speed is slightly decreased near min-max borders.
-Speed of rotation is proportional to stick angle and the SPEED setting.
-RC control inversion is allowed in both of control modes. - MIN.ANGLE, MAX.ANGLE range of the angles controlled from RC or in Follow mode.
-To inverse the control, set higher value first, and lower value second.
-For example, if you want to configure a camera to go from leveled position to down position, set 0-90 (or 90-0 to inverse). - LPF Control signal filtering.
-The higher is value the smoother is reaction to the stick commands.
-This filter cuts fast stick movements, but adds some delay.
+The speed of rotation depends on the "SPEED" setting and the acceleration limiter setting.